EGI-Federation/documentation/content/en/users/dev-env/replay/_index.md

 (alias Virtual Organisations).
 Follow the instructions on the [EGI Replay login page](https://replay.notebooks.egi.eu) for access.

+The default capacity allocated for users includes up to **4 vCPU cores and 6GB of RAM** for every user.

 ## Creating a Binder repository

 Replay starts from a code repository that contains the code or notebook you’d